-In addition to stated practices in second and third national report, a new Co-60 machine for radiotherapy unit established in Soghd region (Northern part) of Tajikistan will be delivered in 1st quarter of 2018 as well as Cs-gamma beam irradiator (GBI) system for technical Support Organization to Nuclear and Radiation Safety Agency (national Regulatory Authority) with remote control system and with Cs-137 source activity approx. 740 GBq (20 Ci) will be delivered in May 2018.
+In addition to stated practices in second and third national report, a new Co-60 machine for radiotherapy unit established in Soghd region (Northern part) of Tajikistan was delivered in 1st quarter of 2018 as well as Cs-gamma beam irradiator (GBI) system for technical Support Organization to Nuclear and Radiation Safety Agency (national Regulatory Authority) with remote control system and with Cs-137 source activity approx. 740 GBq (20 Ci) was delivered in May 2018.